ostergaardl-ELS/cool-pure-scripts/README.md

 # cool-pure-scripts

 ## api.py
-Small script to download all research output UUIDs, titles and secondary sources from Pure into a spreadsheet.
+Small script to download content from Pure to a spreadsheet.
+Default usage is research output with UUIDs, titles and secondary sources, but any content family can be downloaded if desired.

 Usage: